-- 1. Financial assets measured at after-amortization cost refer to those who meet the following conditions at the same time: - (1) Holding the financial asset under the business model to collect the contractual cash flow. - (2) The cash flow generated on a specific date from the contractual terms of the financial assets is entirely the interest in the payment of the principal and the outstanding principal amount. - 2.
-The Group adopts transaction day accounting for financial assets measured at after-amortization cost in accordance with trading practices. - 3.
-The Group measures its fair value plus transaction cost at the time of original recognition.
+- 1. Refers to those who meet the following conditions at the same time: - (1) Holding the financial asset under the business model to collect the contractual cash flow. - (2) The cash flow generated on a specific date from the contractual terms of the financial assets is entirely the interest in the payment of the principal and the outstanding principal amount. - 2.
+The group adopts transaction day accounting for financial assets measured at after-amortization cost in accordance with trading practices. - 3.
+The group measures their fair value plus transaction cost at the time of original recognition.
 Subsequently, the effective interest method is adopted to recognize interest income and impairment loss in the current period according to the amortization procedure, and the profit or loss is recognized in profit and loss at the time of derecognition. - 4.
-Due to the short holding period, the fixed deposits held by the Group that does not conform to cash equivalents have an insignificant discount effect and are therefore measured by the investment amount.
+Due to the short holding period, the fixed deposits held by the group that does not conform to cash equivalents have an insignificant discount effect and are therefore measured by the investment amount.